(A) Statement of Comprehensive Income

 Commentary On Current Year Prospects

 Profitability at the Restaurant Division continues to improve, driven by Din Tai Fung in Singapore and Thailand, with the losses at RamenPlay narrowing significantly.
-Initial performance of our recently launched, new ramen concept - "Sō", appears encouraging, and we should be able to provide more update in the next quarter.
+We expect to complete the conversion of all remaining RamenPlay outlets to Sō by end of September 2017.